jayamishraa/knoix-app-final/README.md

 This is the submission for KoinX Frontend Intern Assignment.

-Here is the depoloyed link: https://knoix-app-final.vercel.app/bitcoin
+Here is the deployed link: https://knoix-app-final.vercel.app/bitcoin

 The project was built using NextJS and TS.